Gwlanbzh/Virtual-File-System/FS-structure.md

 ## 2. The allocation table.

+In order to allow for a variable size of disk, the allocation table must be of a variable size, proportionnal to the disk's size.
+In order to know how large is this table, the first byte of the first block of the allocation table is used to store this size.
+Since it is 1 byte, its greatest value can be 255, so the allocation table can be 255 blocks large at the most.
+So, since 1 block can strore the allocation information for 4096 block, the FS can be 4096 × 255 = 1044480 blocks large at the most.
+We can deduce that the maximal size of a disk is 255 + 1044480 = 1044735 blocks large, so 534904320 bytes large.
 For each block, we must know if it is allocated or not; there is a table that records this information.
 The table's n-th bit records the information for the n-th block the second section (root directory and others).
 If the block is free, the the bit is set to `1`; else, it is set to `0`.

 ## 3. The files.